oduprogrammer16/cs532-s16/README.md

 This course was not easy.
 I was taking 18-credits or 6 classes during the semester and managing the heavy load required every ounce of strength I had.
 My grades got off to a rough start but I managed to pull the grades up.
 I ended up earning a 76-C for the class.
 Had I not been sick during Assignment 2, I would have probably recieved a solid B for the course.

-This set of assignments is used to show my persistancy.
+This set of assignments is evidence of  persistance.
 I refuse to give up without a fight.

 ## Assignment Grades